Achieve Excellence

 Define precisely the elements that are the measures of excellence in your organization

-Ask these questions to help define the measures.
-What would you like to be different, and what is not currently working for you?
+Ask yourself questions to help define the measures.
+For instance, what would you like to be different, and what is not currently working for you?
 What will it look like when you have achieved those results?

 Clearly communicate the expectations and get agreement

 Once you have set the expectations for excellence, communicate them clearly.
-Ensure that you have the agreement of those who are responsible for producing the desired results.
+Then, ensure that you have the agreement from those who are responsible for producing the desired results.

 Develop action plans